awsdocs/amazon-rds-user-guide/doc_source/custom-setup-sqlserver.md

 Your RDS Custom DB instance is in a virtual private cloud \(VPC\) based on the Amazon VPC service, just like an Amazon EC2 instance or Amazon RDS instance\.
 You provide and configure your own VPC\.
 Thus, you have full control over your instance networking setup\.

 RDS Custom sends communication from your DB instance to other AWS services\.
-To make sure that RDS Custom can communicate, it validates network connectivity to these services\.

-Your DB instance communicates with the following AWS services:
+To make sure that RDS Custom can communicate, it validates network connectivity to the following AWS services:
 + Amazon CloudWatch
 + Amazon CloudWatch Logs
 + Amazon CloudWatch Events